 In addition to the $10,000 award, winners participate in a mentoring program designed to help them begin building life experience and network within the industry.
-Winners and some finalist may also be offered vacation employment with co-sponsors as part of the program.
+Winners and some finalists may also be offered vacation employment with co-sponsors as part of the program.

-All scholarship winners and finalists will receive a complimentary WA Mining Club membership, and are invited to attend at least one WA Mining Club luncheon in the year as a complimentary guest.
+All scholarship winners and finalists will receive a complimentary WA Mining Club membership and are invited to attend at least one WA Mining Club luncheon in the year as a complimentary guest.

-In 2019 these scholarships were co-sponsored by Newmont Australia and IGO Limited.
 Read more about the WA Mining Club.

 WA School of Mines Alumni